-The Lake County Democratic Party works towards these goals by helping
+The Lake County Democratic Party works towards these goals by attracting

 We need your help to transform this county and this country into one

-where the needs of its people come first.
+where the vital needs of people come first.
 Will you help?

 Click here to volunteer.